rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

     From [PCWorld](https://www.pcworld.com/article/1430331/use-the-new-tabbed-file-explorer-to-simplify-your-life.html#:~:text=Remember%2C%20tabs%20within%20File%20Explorer,seen%20them%20before%2C%20that's%20fine.)

     Remember, tabs within File Explorer were not part of the Windows 11 2022 Update (22H2) — they were added as part of a later separate update.
 It’s all part of the new “Moments” strategy that Microsoft has implemented to add new features at unexpected times.

+#### Open a new Tab

+You can use the keyboard shortcut `ctrl+t` to create a new tab or click the `Hamburger menu` and select New Tab.
+This will open the current folder in a new tab.

+If your mouse has a center button, you can select a folder and click it to open the selected folder in a new tab!
+That is a big time saver.

 ----------------------------------------------------------------